Yashwanth1988/react-seed/README.md

 # react-seed
-this is a basic setup required for react app
+this is a basic setup required for react app, with ESLint validations

 To run it.
 -------------